top of page

 Fun sessions revolve around Player decisions and agency.

-Remember that you're also playing this game!
-If you don't like how sessions are going, something needs to change.
+If you don't like how sessions are going, change something.

 Gameplay Deep Dive